Jumbo125/Vektorrazor/README.en.md

 - select and remove paths in the preview
 - SVG and DXF export
 - DXF compatibility presets for different programs
-- Windows and Linux amd64 builds possible
+- ready-to-use Windows amd64 and Linux amd64 downloads via GitHub Releases

 ## Copyright / Ownership